May 23, 2022

 Disasters and crises expose, deepen, and exacerbate existing structural failures and social inequities.
 Time and time again, the same communities suffer the most — communities of color, women, immigrants, and people living on low incomes — and the COVID-19 pandemic is no different.
 Nationally and locally, people of color, especially Latinx and African Americans, are being infected at disproportionately higher rates than white people, and people of color are experiencing the brunt of the ensuing economic recession.

-In April 2020, the Port Commission updated the South King County Fund to add “economic development” as an approved use of funding to support investments in the Port’s regional COVID-19 recovery efforts.
+In April 2020, the Port Commission updated the South King County Community Impact Fund to add “economic development” as an approved use of funding to support investments in the Port’s regional COVID-19 recovery efforts.
 With ties to all of Washington’s key economic sectors and connections to more than 500 employers operating at our facilities, the Port stands uniquely positioned to help lead the regional recovery.

 To ensure the equitable distribution of the Port’s economic recovery funding, the Office of Equity, Diversity, and Inclusion (OEDI) created an Equity Index, which provides a geographic representation of how different communities experience environmental pollutants and various socioeconomic factors (e.g. housing cost, transportation, livable wage jobs, etc.).
 By cross-referencing environmental and socioeconomic factors with data on COVID-19 and unemployment, Port staff can use this data to frame and inform investments of resources, funds, and support.